Image

 George W. Woodruff School of Mechanical Engineering

-Aris Williams is receiving his master’s degree in mechanical engineering, where he previously earned his bachelor’s degree.
-As an undergraduate, Aris was named a Provost Scholar and participated in the Denning Technology & Management (T&M) Program,.
+Aris is receiving his master’s degree in mechanical engineering, after earning his bachelor’s degree from Georgia Tech in 2025.
+As an undergraduate, Aris was named a Provost Scholar and participated in the Denning Technology & Management (T&M) Program.
 T&M brings together engineering, business, and innovation to prepare students to lead at the intersection of technology and entrepreneurship.

 Aris has been actively involved in the campus community as a College of Engineering Ambassador, representing the Institute to prospective students, alumni, and industry partners.
 His academic work has focused on engineering design, emerging technologies, and developing innovative solutions with real-world impact.